The Knight of the Dragon: Plot

+Using IX's crystal, Boecius distills a version of the Elixir, but is arrested by Lupo and Klever in a palace coup.
+Boecius manages to save one drop of the Elixir before Lupo destroys his laboratory and the crystal.
+From Boecius's notes, Klever determines how to remove IX's armour, and that whoever wears the armour will control the spaceship.
+Lupo forces the Count to knight Klever, then confines the Count to his quarters.
+With Boecius as a hostage, Lupo and Klever ride to the spaceship where Klever announces a knightly challenge to IX.
+IX does not fight, and a disappointed Alba leaves the spaceship.
+Klever then attacks the spaceship with his lance and flail and claims victory when it flies off.
+On the way back to the castle, however, IX appears to answer the challenge, having stolen a horse and weapons from the Green Knight.
+Using his knowledge of IX's suit, Klever manages to remove it, killing IX, then rides off with Lupo to claim the spaceship.

+Boecius revives IX with his last drop of the Elixir, which has the side effect of giving him a glowing effect reminiscent of a halo.
+Klever and Lupo are unable to control the spaceship, which flies into space on autopilot.
+Alba dresses IX in Klever's armour and they return to the castle with IX, where she and Boecius give IX credit for defeating the dragon and he is hailed as a saint by the people due to his halo.
+The Count grants IX the promised reward of Alba's hand in marriage and half his land.
+Klever and Lupo argue as the spaceship continues to fly uncontrollably through deep space.

 Production

 The film had initially a 200 million pesetas budget, and received an additional 50% subsidy.
 Eventually the budget had to be raised to 300 million, making for a 400 million total (equal to about $4 million USD, adjusted for inflation), the highest in Spanish cinema at the time.

 Casting

 Imanol Arias was initially chosen for the alien's role, and the actor liked the idea, but it was eventually decided that he wasn't suitable for the character.
 Looking for a more androgynous profile, he was replaced by Miguel Bosé.

 For alchemist Boecius the staff was interested in signing a former Hollywood star.
 The producers successively tried to sign Burt Lancaster, Charlton Heston, Kirk Douglas and Robert Mitchum.
 An agreement with Vincent Price fell through due to surgery, and his agent offered them Klaus Kinski instead.